“Justice is sometimes slow, but it always comes”

 “Justice is sometimes slow, but always comes.
 I did not go into much detail, but the will is to resolve the issue through the courts“Ceferin said in an interview with Italian public television” Rai “a few hours after the start of the Eurocup.

-“The way I see things, it is not a definitive ‘stop’.
-First, Let’s clear up the legal issues, and then we’ll move on“He added, referring to the open procedure against Madrid, Barcelona and Juventus, and momentarily interrupted last Wednesday.
+“From the way I see things, it is not a definitive ‘stop’.
+First, Let’s clear up the legal issues, and then we’ll move on“, he added, referring to the open procedure against Madrid, Barcelona and Juventus, and temporarily interrupted last Wednesday.

 Ceferin and UEFA opened a procedure for a possible violation of the legal framework of the body in relation to the Superliga project and in recent months the relations between the president and Madrid, Barcelona and Juventus have been very tense.